kevinboards/piperRobotAutoSystem/QUICKSTART.md

 - Verify robot is enabled
 - Ensure robot starts from similar position as recording
 - Check for joint limit warnings in logs

+### "Gripper effort out of range" errors:
+- **Fixed in latest version!** The system now handles negative gripper values automatically
+- If using older recordings, the system will clamp values to valid range (0-5000)
+- No action needed - system handles this internally

 ### GUI not responding:
 - Recording and playback run in separate threads